Southern house wren: Behaviour

 In Argentina, southern house wrens dispersed more frequently between-seasons than within a season, with females dispersing more often than males.
 Widowed and single males dispersed more frequently than paired males, whilst within-season divorce increased the breeding success of females but not males.

+In the subtropical montane forest of northwestern Argentina and similar habitat, the southern house wren breeds in the rainy summer months from late October to late December.
+Brood loss due to predation was found to be light in the Southern Andean Yungas, with predation of nestling young being almost insignificant.